 Each homeowner is a shareholder in Park Meadow (Hatfield) Management Ltd – a private company with volunteer resident directors formed to own and manage all the common grounds and ensure compliance by householders with the covenants.

-Every homeowner and resident should be aware of their responsibilities as set out in the Scheme, but the language is obscure and some of the paragraphs are out of date, so this can be difficult.
-A draft of the plain English guide to the Park Meadow Estate’s covenants will soon be available for consultation on the download link below.
-We intend to take advantage of the experience of Ham Riverside Lands and Brownborne Estates in operating their plain English guides, which are based on the same covenant scheme as ours..
+A plain english guide to the Estate’s covenants will soon be available to download below.
 It should be emphasised that this will only be a guide and the full content of the covenants included in the Scheme of Management should always be consulted.